-Update as of 5:17 p.m.: University spokesperson Andrew Oppmann released a statement regarding the arrest, stating that “We appreciate the vigilant work by the MTSU Police Department in investigating this matter and responding promptly.
+Update: University spokesperson Andrew Oppmann released an exclusive statement to MTSU Sidelines regarding the arrest, stating that “We appreciate the vigilant work by the MTSU Police Department in investigating this matter and responding promptly.
 Our police determined that the students did not make or pose any threats to anyone on our campus.
 The Office of Student Conduct was made aware of the situation immediately and has taken appropriate disciplinary actions.“

 Shady Mankarious, a sophomore at MTSU, was arrested on September 6 for an outstanding warrant for possession of a weapon on campus, according to a report provided by the Middle Tennessee State University Police Department which was requested exclusively by MTSU Sidelines.

 According to the report, a Snapchat video had been sent to the MTPD on September 3 which showed two men driving on Blue Raider Dr. near the Student Union with an AR-15 in the lap of the passenger.
 The video, which was shot from the perspective of the passenger, also showed a box of ammunition in the glove box.

 There was no magazine in the rifle during the video.

 While no words were spoken in the video, there was “loud music playing…that references an AR-15.
 At one point, the driver points to the rifle several times during the time the song lyrics reference an AR-15,” according to the report.

 Using social media and video surveillance of campus, the MTSU Criminal Investigation Division was able to identify Shady Mankarious as the driver, and a second MTSU student as the passenger.